Skip to main content

 About Academic Engagement Unit

 We welcome people to the Libraries and help facilitate their experience by staffing the Libraries’ buildings and supporting people on their journey of inquiry.
 We answer and refer questions via Ask the Library, provide instruction sessions and consultations, and leverage our expertise to develop and provide access to scholarly collections, including special collections.
-Departments include Access & User Services, Digital Scholarship and Distinctive Collections, and Research & Education Services.
+Departments include Access & User Services, Digital Scholarship & Distinctive Collections, and Research & Education Services.

-About Digital Scholarship and Distinctive Collections Department
+About Digital Scholarship & Distinctive Collections Department